nllz/IRTF-HRPC/draft-quichr.md

 One of the most important differences between TCP and QUIC connections is that in QUIC connection establishment takes 0 RTTs when a server is known by a client and 1 RTT for the first connection to an unknown server.

-By allowing for Zero-Round Trip (0-RTT) resumption of connections, QUIC performs better than TCP on high latency and high loss connections.
+By allowing for Zero-Round Trip Time (0-RTT) resumption of connections, QUIC performs better than TCP on high latency and high loss connections.
 When a web client uses TCP and TLS, it requires two to three round trips with a server to establish a secure connection before the browser can send a request.
 With QUIC, if a client has communicated with a server before (within a specific time period), it can start sending data without any round trips, so that web pages will load faster.

 An example of QUIC’s performance can be observed on a well-optimized site like Google Search, where connections are often per-established, and QUIC’s faster connections can only speed up some requests.
 Still, QUIC improves mean page load time by 8% globally, and up to 13% in regions where latency is higher. {{Behretal}}

 ### Congestion control and loss recovery

-QUIC’s congestion control is based on TCP New Reno {{RFC6582}}, a congestion window based congestion control.
+QUIC’s congestion control is based on TCP NewReno {{RFC6582}}, a congestion window based congestion control.
 The signals QUIC provides for congestion control are generic and are designed to support different algorithms.
 In this way, QUIC can be configured to fit best in different contexts.

 Compared to TCP, QUIC offers more detailed feedback information for loss detection.
 For example, it uses a monotonically increasing packet number but does not retransmit on the packet-level.
 This allows QUIC to distinguish retransmissions from the originally sent packets, avoiding retransmission ambiguities.